Biggest Steelers Hall of Fame Snubs

 - In the first section, I’ve listed six Steelers who should be in the Pro Football Hall of Fame but haven’t made it yet.
 Maybe they will get there eventually, or maybe not, but it is hard to argue they aren’t deserving.

-- The second part of my list is more like honorable mentions.
+- The second section is honorable mentions.
 These Steelers were great in their time and, while it would be wonderful to see them enshrined in the Hall of Fame, they probably don't have the necessary resumes.

 This article could have been longer had a few deserving Steelers not made the cut recently.
 Steelers head coach Bill Cowher (1992–2006) and safety Donnie Shell (1974–1987) joined their fellow Steelers in the Pro Football Hall of Fame in 2020, along with safety Troy Polamalu (2003–2014), who got in on his first ballot.